MoisiAlex/EulerProject/readme.md

     sum+=i;
  }

-I built on it inspired by the other solutions and made it more flexible by breaking down the colletion of inputs, calulating if a number is a multiple and updating the HTML page via function.
-You can now enter the factors and the max number it will count until.
+Inspired by the other solutions submited I built on this script and made it more flexible by breaking down the colletion of inputs, calulating if a number is a multiple and updating the HTML page via functions.
+You can now enter multiple factors along with the max number it will count until.

 Solution: https://dracken2332.github.io/EulerProject/